betatim/TimsHome/content/pages/science.md

 paper.

-###A measurement of the WZ and ZZ production cross sections using leptonic final states in 8.6 fb^-1 of ppbar collisions
+###A measurement of the WZ and ZZ production cross sections using leptonic final states in 8.6 fb<sup>-1</sup> of pp̅ collisions

 [arXiv:1201.5652][wzzz]